 Put Your Business on Autopilot

 Automation is your first defense against repetitive work.
-Common time-sinks to automate now:
+Automate these common time-sinks:

-These systems let the business run in the background while you focus on strategy.
+Automation keeps the business running while you focus on strategy.
 For more, see our workflow automation guide.
+Automation tools can significantly reduce repetitive work and speed up processes for small teams5.

 Look for tasks that are:

 Begin with a clear brief and measurable expectations.
-For example, to delegate competitor research to a virtual assistant:
+Example for delegating competitor research to a virtual assistant:

-2. Set scope and deadline, e.g., “Complete by Friday 5 PM and populate the spreadsheet.”
+- Set scope and deadline, for example “Complete by Friday 5 PM and populate the spreadsheet.”

-Platforms offering pay-per-task VAs let you test delegation without full-time hires.
-See our virtual assistant service for options.
+Platforms offering pay-per-task virtual assistants let you test delegation without full-time hires.
+See our virtual assistant service.
+Research shows entrepreneurs spend a notable portion of their week on administrative tasks, making them prime for delegation4.

 Overcoming Common Productivity Blockers